jaspermclennan/marketmadness26/README.md

 *This project utilizes the Client infrastructure provided by DRW for the 2026 Trading Challenge.
-My contribution is the TradingBot implementation found in tradingbot.py.
+My contribution is the trading bot implementation found in tradingbot.py.